Encephalartos princeps

 Photographer: Thabo Maphisa

-Encephalartos princeps, the Kei cycad, grows several stems, the tallest of 5 m usually only being the longest, as the big stems often recline (SA Tree List No 12).
+Encephalartos princeps, the Kei cycad, grows several stems, the tallest of around 3 m usually not the longest, as the longest tend to recline, becoming up to 5 m long (SA Tree List No. 12).
 Some bare stem part is visible already below the lowest leaves of the plant in picture.
-Old leaf discolouring is visible here.
+Old leaf discolouring is present.

-The species is considered vulnerable in its habitat early in the twenty first century.
-Apart from plant collection and habitat loss extensive invasion of the distribution area by Lantana camara has brought about control measures thought to add risk to the cycad’s future population numbers (Coates Palgrave, 2002; Hugo, 2014; www.plantzafrica.com; http://www.iucnredlist.org).
+The habitat is karoid scrub on rocky outcrops and dolerite cliffs.
+The habitat population is deemed vulnerable in its habitat early in the twenty first century.
+Apart from plant collection and habitat loss, extensive invasion by Lantana camara has brought about control measures thought to add risk to the cycad’s future population numbers (Hugo, 2014; Coates Palgrave, 2002; iNaturalist; www.plantzafrica.com; http://www.iucnredlist.org).